Maatary/haskell-from-first-principles/basic-datatypes/fundamentals.md

 - **Where the Type constructor is applied to Types (i.e. a and b), the Data Constructor is applied to Values of type a and b.** **The types of those values are the parameters of the Data Constructor**.
 Here, the first one has **type a**, so it's just a **value** of the **parameter type a** introduced in the type Constructor.

-- **The Signature of a Data constructor that takes arguments i.e. values, is the type of those values !!**
+- **For a parameterized Data constructor, that is, that takes arguments i.e. values, the parameters are represented by the type of those values !!** The point being that, a Data Constructor Definition is a **Signature**.
+It is not a function.
+The actual function is automatically synthesize by the compiler.

 - **The Tuple Data Constructor is a Product Type**, **not a Sum Type**.
 A **product type** represents a logical conjunction: you must supply both arguments to construct a value.